sfirke/janitor/README.md

 Take this roster of teachers at a fictional American high school, stored in the Microsoft Excel file [dirty\_data.xlsx](https://github.com/sfirke/janitor/blob/master/dirty_data.xlsx): ![All kinds of dirty.](dirty_data.PNG)

-It suffers from:
+It features:

--   Illegal, clunky, and duplicated names
+-   Dreadful column names
--   Empty columns and rows used as dividers, and rows/columns that are empty but contain Excel formatting
+-   Rows and columns containing Excel formatting but no data
 -   Dates stored as numbers
 -   Values spread inconsistently over the "Certification" columns
--   Missing values stored inconsistently, i.e., "TBD" and "PENDING" should be treated as NA in this case

 Here's that data after being read in to R: